top of page

 Start with the most simple

 After you tackle the easy ones, concentrate on your next harder negative emotional habit.
 Each time you conquer one, congratulate yourself.
-If you’ve been confiding with anyone on your progress, share a hug and go get an ice cream together.
+If you’ve been confiding with anyone on your progress, share a hug and get an ice cream together.

 Psychologists have a term for these villainous acidic habits.
 They call them “Automatic Negative Thoughts,” or ANTs.